sarahhenderson/Crafty-Social-Buttons/src/README.txt

 *  `<?php do_action('crafty-social-link-buttons'); ?>`
 *  `<?php do_action('crafty-social-share-buttons'); ?>`

-Since the *Share buttons* are page/post specific, the shortcode is usualy best, and since the *Link buttons* are site/site owner specific, the widget or action hook will normally be a better choice.
+Since the *Share buttons* are page/post specific, the shortcode is usually best, and since the *Link buttons* are site/site owner specific, the widget or action hook will normally be a better choice.

 == Screenshots ==